rzajac/php-schema/README.md

 There are two export modes:

-- **phpFile** - creates includable PHP file with $createStatements associative array where keys are table names and values are SQL CREATE statements.
+- **php_file** - creates includable PHP file with $createStatements associative array where keys are table names and values are SQL CREATE statements.
 - **sql** - creates file with CREATE statements for all tables in given database.

 When used as a library there is additional export type:

-- **phpArray** - returns PHP array with create statements to the caller.
+- **php_array** - returns PHP array with create statements to the caller.

 This tool also rewrites create statements it in following way: